-This week, I want to tell you about a hotel I recently stayed in and that I’ve been using for about 2 years.
+This week, I want to tell you about a hotel I recently stayed in that I’ve been using for about 2 years.
 It is in Norwich and costs generally about £31 a night

 Now, although I have stayed there many times, when I first saw it online I was put off – by the price.
-Yes, I found myself thinking, “Well it can’t be very good can it because it’s not very expensive” and this week I’ve got two pieces of psychological research that back up this phenomenon and that suggests if you’re in sales or business development being too cheap might be detrimental to the sales that you’re trying to make.
+Yes, I found myself thinking, “Well it can’t be very good can it because it’s not very expensive” and this week I’ve got two pieces of psychological research that back up this phenomenon that suggests if you’re in sales or business development, being too cheap might be detrimental to the sales that you’re trying to make.

 The first piece of research relates to wine and comes from the California Institute of Technology.
 They gave people wine and asked them to rate it and, when doing so, told them the price of it.
-However, unbeknown to the volunteers, the researchers were a bit naughty as they actually used the same wine twice telling people it was a very expensive wine and then, later on, telling them it was a cheap wine.
+However, unbeknownst to the volunteers, the researchers were a bit naughty as they actually used the same wine twice telling people that it was a very expensive wine and then, later on, telling them it was a cheap wine.

 Links to both pieces of research will be on the website and if you’re interested and want to learn more about meetology, the behavioural science powering world-class people skills, head over to meetology.com and sign up to get these Meetology Minutes every week .